getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 #### datacenters.*.infrastructure.scheduler

-As Nelson is integrated with a variety of scheudling systems, the administrator has to instruct Nelson which scheudling substrate is to be used in a given datacenter.
+As Nelson is integrated with a variety of scheduling systems, the administrator has to instruct Nelson which scheduling substrate is to be used in a given datacenter.

 ```
 # to use the nomad integration